Climate Solution - Forests

 Red Meat and Carbon Offsets

-Red meat from cows makes its way to fast food restaurants (but not before millions of acres of once pristine forest is degraded or destroyed); in addition to the waste streams of paper products fast food restaurants create (also major contributors to forest degradation).
+Red meat from cows makes its way to fast food restaurants (but not before millions of acres of once-pristine forest are degraded or destroyed); in addition to the waste streams of paper products fast food restaurants create (also major contributors to forest degradation).

 Fast food restaurants, globally, can help stop deforestation; as numerous corporations in different segments of the manufacturing industry have started joining global conservation efforts recently.
 Fast food companies, as with other companies concerned about lowering their carbon footprint, can purchase carbon offsets.

 Carbon offsets help balance out global GHGs and other environmental degradation; for instance, damage to the environment wrought by companies that commit deforestation, and companies that are reliant on fossil fuels, are a partial solution to the deforestation problem.

 Some offsets often formally offered in emission trading schemes (ETS) globally include: forestry projects (like planting and caring for trees; restoring, maintaining, and protecting forests and their ecosystems), as well as renewable energy and energy efficiency projects worldwide.
 These types of carbon offsets are also available for purchase by companies and individuals.